NiTiN-DaGGeR/GO-Amazon-Clone/README.md

 # Website Link : https://clone-bfd61.web.app/
+## Note : The website is optimised for Desktop Browing.
+Try opening the above link in your Laptop..
 # Getting Started with Create React App

 ## Make sure to get the node modules